UAE: Emirates' bonus for employees; will more companies follow?

-UAE rubbishes 'Dubai Unlocked' property report claims, vows to continue pursuing global criminals
+Several property brokerages in Dubai and Abu Dhabi have been fined for violating local laws

 An overwhelming majority of private sector employees in the UAE haven’t received a bonus in the recent past and don’t expect to this year, a poll has found.
-The poll conducted on Khaleej Times’ WhatsApp channel saw about 900 respondents say they received a bonus in the last 12 months, while over 600 expected to get one this year.
-In contrast, more than 5,300 respondents said they did not receive the sum and don’t believe they will in 2024.
+The survey conducted on Khaleej Times’ WhatsApp channel saw about 900 respondents say they received a bonus in the last 12 months, while more than 700 expected to get one this year.
+In contrast, more than 6,000 respondents said they did not receive the sum and don’t believe they will in 2024.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.